wackymaster/QTClock/README.md

  We Are Open to Contributions!
 Feel Free Recommend Pull Requests and Improve the Wiki.

-## License
+## Recently Added

-QTClock is released under the MIT license.
-See LICENSE for details.
+* Danger Zones
+* Healthy Zones
+* Legend
+* Cleaner Code

 ## To Do List
 - [x] Exact Timing
 - [x] Better GUI
 - [x] Customizability
+- [x] Danger and Healthy Zones
 - [ ] Color for Drug Concentration Option

+## License

+QTClock is released under the MIT license.
+See LICENSE for details.
 ---

 *Always Being Improved*